enochf/pv_site/README.md

 The Xcel model consisted of over 25,000 variables and calculations, each of which needed to be represented in the online version to ensure the integrity of the data.
 However, the Xcel model was continually being updated and added to.
 In order to accommodate the changing nature of the model data and structure, I developed a Model Uploader that could convert any Xcel spreadsheet into an interactive PHP-based calculation engine in minutes.
 This allowed the site to accommodate all of the future changes that would come to the model and, with minimal effort, incorporate them into the site.

 The final site utilized a calculation file with over 2500 values and calculations each time the model was updated, and it ran it in about a 10th of a second.
+An example of the calculation file can be found at **/includes/inc_calculations_8.php**.

 ## Technology Stack